First Battle of Bull Run: McDowell's plan and initial movements in the Manassas campaign

 a deaf ear to McDowell's appeal to stay a few days longer.
 Instead, to the sounds of battle, they would march back to Washington to be mustered out of service.

 Becoming more frustrated, McDowell resolved to attack the Confederate left (northwest) flank instead.
 He planned to attack with Brig.
 Gen. Daniel Tyler's division at the Stone Bridge on the Warrenton Turnpike and send the divisions of Brig.
 Gens.
 David Hunter and Samuel P. Heintzelman over Sudley Springs Ford.
 From here, these divisions could outflank the Confederate line and march into the Confederate rear.
 The brigade of Col. Israel B. Richardson (Tyler's Division) would harass the enemy at Blackburn's Ford, preventing them from thwarting the main attack.
 Patterson would tie down Johnston in the Shenandoah Valley so that reinforcements could not reach the area.
-Although McDowell had arrived at a theoretically sound plan, it had a number of flaws: it was one that required synchronized execution of troop movements and attacks, skills that had not been developed in the nascent army; it relied on actions by Patterson that he had already failed to take; finally, McDowell had delayed long enough that Johnston's Valley force, who had trained under Stonewall Jackson, was able to board trains at Piedmont Station and rush to Manassas Junction to reinforce Beauregard's men.
+Although McDowell had arrived at a theoretically sound plan, it had a number of flaws: it was one that required synchronized execution of troop movements and attacks, skills that had not been developed in the nascent army; it relied on actions by Patterson that he had already failed to take; finally, McDowell had delayed long enough that Johnston's Valley force, which had trained under Stonewall Jackson, was able to board trains at Piedmont Station and rush to Manassas Junction to reinforce Beauregard's men.

 Prelude to battle

 On July 19–20, significant reinforcements bolstered the Confederate lines behind Bull Run.
-Johnston arrived with all of his army, except for the troops of Brig.
+Johnston arrived with all of his army except for the troops of Brig.
 Gen. Kirby Smith, who were still in transit.
 Most of the new arrivals were posted in the vicinity of Blackburn's Ford, and Beauregard's plan was to attack from there to the north toward Centreville.
 Johnston, the senior officer, approved the plan.
 If both of the armies had been able to execute their plans simultaneously, it would have resulted in a mutual counterclockwise movement as they attacked each other's left flank.

 McDowell was getting contradictory information from his intelligence agents, so he called for the balloon Enterprise, which was being demonstrated by Prof. Thaddeus S. C. Lowe in Washington, to perform aerial reconnaissance.